-- 4.6.
-Exceptions to the above date of first registration may be made for those who have taken eligible career breaks2 from their degree programmes, including those who have temporarily withdrawn from their degree programme for duly certified medical reasons. - 4.7.
-The office of the Vice-President/Dean of Research/Head of Development, as applicable, will be required to endorse an application on behalf of their institution and must confirm the Scholar's participation on the specified type of degree being pursued (see table above). - 4.8.
+- 5.7.
+The office of the Vice-President/Dean of Research/Head of Development, as applicable, will be required to endorse an application on behalf of their institution and must confirm the Scholar's participation on the specified type of degree being pursued (see table above). - 5.8.
 Where a Scholar is pursuing a structured degree programme, the Dean of Graduate Studies (or his/her equivalent) will be required to confirm that the Scholar's programme includes the development of discipline-specific knowledge, research skills and generic/transferable skills in line with the national definition in Appendix I and meets institutional requirements for a structured programme, including coursework requirements.
 This requirement may be the subject of audit by Council and, with reference to Clause 11.11 below, the Council reserves the right to suspend or terminate a Scholarship if this requirement is breached.